-Willard Jenkins is an independent arts consultant & producer, and writer under his Open Sky banner.
-Willard Jenkins’ current activity includes concert, festival, and concert series planning/development, artistic direction, consulting, music journalism, teaching, and broadcast work.
+Willard Jenkins is an independent arts consultant, concerts and festivals artistic director/curator, producer, writer and editor under his Open Sky banner.
+Willard Jenkins’ current activity includes festival, and concert series planning/development, artistic direction/curating, arts organization and artist consulting, music journalism/editing, teaching, and broadcast work.

 From March 1989-November 1994, Jenkins was executive director of the National Jazz Service Organization (NJSO) in Washington, DC.
-During his NJSO tenure Jenkins directed every NJSO operation, including technical assistance & re-granting programs, publication services, and supervised a professional staff.
-In 1990 Jenkins was an architect of the pioneering Lila Wallace-Reader’s Digest National Jazz Network (receiving an unprecedented – for jazz — initial funding allocation of $3.4M), a network of presenting organizations and regional arts organizations.
+During his NJSO tenure Jenkins directed every NJSO operation, including technical assistance and re-granting programs, publication services, and supervised a professional staff.
+In 1990 Jenkins was an architect of the pioneering Lila Wallace-Reader’s Digest National Jazz Network (receiving what for jazz was an unprecedented initial funding allocation of $3.4M), a network of presenting organizations and regional arts organizations.

 Willard Jenkins is a successful fundraiser, securing or assisting in grant allocations from numerous public and private sources.
 These have included: the National Endowment for the Arts; numerous local, state, and regional arts agencies; Lila Wallace-Reader’s Digest Fund; Doris Duke Charitable Foundation; AT&T Foundation; Ford Foundation; Pew Charitable Trusts; Jim Beam Brands; Cleveland Foundation; Gund Foundation; Kulas Foundation, etc.